 Follow these simple steps to ensure you provide the survivor with all required information.

 Allow the survivor to share openly without making judgments or evaluations.

 Tell survivors that you cannot guarantee confidentiality.
-Refer survivors who want that guarantee to confidential resources including Sexual Assault and Violence Intervention & Prevention, Counseling & Psychiatry or Sexual Trauma Services of the Midlands.
+Refer survivors who want that guarantee to confidential resources including Sexual Assault and Violence Intervention & Prevention, Counseling & Psychiatry or Pathways to Healing.

-UofSC and the nearby communities have a number of resources available 24/7 to survivors.
+The university and nearby communities have a number of resources available 24/7 to survivors.

 To ensure that survivors know the full array of support available, review the contacts and resources with them.

 In compliance with Title IX, university policy assigns employees (except confidential resources) an obligation to immediately report their knowledge of sexual assault of a student, whether the incident occurred on or off campus.

 Students may disclose traumatic events — including sexual assault — to employees for a variety of reasons.
 If a student shares this troubling news with you, it’s important that you know how to have an appropriate, compassionate conversation with them.
 Learn how with help from our conversation guide.

 SAVIP staff members are available to the university community for consultations on how to best support a survivor and file a report.
 Call 803-777-8248 to learn more.

 As members of the Carolina family, you have a responsibility to help create and care for a safer community.
 As University of South Carolina employees, federal law and university policy require you to assist survivors and report sexual assault.